-In the analysis of determinants of hukou mobility, the dependent variable is hukou conversion from rural to urban, with three categories: 1= no conversion, 2=individual conversion, and 3=collective conversion.
-The key independent variable in this analysis is type of residence at 14 (1=urban, 0=rural).
-Other independent variables include education and occupation at time of hukou conversion, gender, age at risk, whether at least one parent was a party member at 14 (1=yes), and whether at least one parent was a cadre or soldier at 14 (1=yes).
-The occupation variable has five categories: (1) agricultural workers; (2) manual workers; (3) retail sales and service workers; (4) non-manual workers (managers, professionals, and clerks); and (5) missing (mainly because the respondent had no father at age 14).
+In the analysis of determinants of hukou mobility, the dependent variable is rural to urban hukou conversion, with three categories: 1 = no conversion, 2 = individual conversion, and 3 = collective conversion.
+The key independent variable in this analysis is type of residence at 14 (1 = urban, 0 = rural).
+It would have been preferable to investigate the effect of residence as a time-varying covariate measured for each year the respondent was at risk, but the CGSS data do not include such information.
+However, the distortion is not likely to be large since in the IMHC data more than 90% of the analytic sample retained the same residential status at age 14 and at the time of conversion.
+Other independent variables include education and occupation at the year of hukou conversion, gender, age at risk, whether at least one parent was a party member at 14 (1 = yes), and whether at least one parent was a cadre or soldier at 14 (1 = yes).
+The occupation variable has five categories: (1) agricultural workers; (2) manual workers; (3) retail sales and service workers; (4) non-manual workers (managers, professionals, and clerks); and (5) missing (the respondent did not report an occupation).
 We classify educational levels into four categories: (1) below high school, (2) academic high school completion, (3) technical high school completion, and (4) at least some tertiary.
-Such a classification is based on Wu and Treiman's (2004) finding that tertiary and specialized secondary education both substantially improve the chances of rural to urban hukou conversion.
+This classification reflects Wu and Treiman's (2004) finding that both tertiary and specialized secondary education substantially improve the chances of rural to urban hukou conversion.
+Rural students entering tertiary schools can convert their hukou to local urban status in the place where the school is located.
+Until the early 1990s, upon graduation they were assigned by the government to jobs in urban areas and thus remained urban hukou holders.
+Also, again until the early 1990s, graduates from technical high schools were assigned to urban jobs and thus attained urban hukou.
+Although the job-assignment system is no longer operative (National Education Commission, 1994; Fan, 1999, p.
+956), tertiary and specialized secondary graduates may still have an advantage in rural-urban hukou conversion.
+We will address this question below.

-In the analysis of the consequences of rural-to-urban hukou conversion, we examine five aspects of socio-economic outcomes and wellbeing: (1) educational attainment (1= tertiary education; 0 otherwise); (2) occupational attainment (1= non-manual occupation at age 30; 0 otherwise); (3) earnings attainment (the natural logarithm of monthly earnings, for those who had earnings); (4) self-rated health status (a 5-point scale, described below); and (5) happiness (a 5-point scale, described below).
+In the analysis of the consequences of rural to urban hukou conversion, we examine five aspects of socio-economic outcomes and wellbeing: (1) educational attainment (1 = tertiary education; 0 otherwise); (2) occupational attainment (1 = non-manual occupation at age 30; 0 otherwise); (3) earnings attainment (the natural logarithm of monthly earnings, for those who had earnings); (4) self-rated health status (a 5-point scale, described below); and (5) happiness (a 5-point scale, described below).